Ophiophagus hannah – King Cobra

 - Ptyas korros – Indochinese Rat Snake (max about 2.5m) has a different head shape, and much larger eyes.
 If only the tail is seen, it can be confusing.
 Juveniles have thin light bands resembling young King Cobras.
 Though the juvenile kings are normally jet-black and the bands are a true yellow.

-- Naja kaouthia – Monocled Cobra (usualy up to 1.5m, rarely over 2m) has no banding, but some Kings do not have visible banding either.
-Coloration varies, but anyhow similar like King Cobra.
-Juveniles have no bands, unlike juvenile King Cobras.
+- Naja kaouthia – Monocled Cobra (usually up to 1.5m, rarely over 2m) usually has no banding, and if any banding present it is quite differently banded than a King Cobra.
+Some Kings do not have visible banding either.
+Coloration varies, but anyhow can be quite similar to King Cobra.
+Juveniles might be vaguely banded, but not as obvious as the thin rings around the body of a juvenile King Cobra.
 As mentioned, the hood of the Naja species is much more rounded and wider than in the Ophiophagus hannah, and usually on the front it shows 2 dark spots, and on the back of the hood it might show a monocle shape (O-shape), but this can be hard to see in some individuals.

 Coincidentally, we met DR. Matt J. Goode on one of our visits in Khao Yai national park.
 He had just been visiting the research team in Sakaerat Environmental Research Station to assist with the telemetry project on Ophiophagus hannah, King Cobra.
 His telemetry projects in collaboration with Romulus Whitaker in the Agumbe Rainforest Research Station in India, have given a previously unknown insight in the lives of King Cobras and he was so kind to share some of the amazing things he had learned during those studies.
 His study proved that King Cobras have established home ranges, and they know their way around these huge ranges.
 The snakes revisit burrows even long periods after their last visit.
 When a King Cobra was relocated far from its original home, daily movement was much higher, and no revisiting of burrows was reported.
 Also the range it covered was significantly larger than from the individuals that were released back in their own home ranges.
 It seemed they were ‘lost’.
 The ones that were released near the spot they were captured, clearly showed they knew their way back to particular sites they had been using previously.
 Also, a translocated king would cease feeding and reproductive activities.